mlfiii/password-generator/README.md

 5. Choose "OK" if you want Uppercase characters in the password or "Cancel" if you do not.

+Please note that you must choose at least one type of character for your password.

 Following is a sample of what the page looks like:

 ![Password Generator Screenshot](./assets/images/password-generator-screenshot.png)